 During my AT hike in 2017 we raised more than $67.000 for the charities I hiked for.
 That was way more than I ever imagined possible (and I’m a huge optimist).

 My hike through Spain and Portugal in 2019 raised $37,000 for these same charities.

 Your support was overwhelming and I know your contributions make a difference to these charities.
 Let’s do it one more time!

-I will be hiking the Camino de Santiago in support of the same 3 charities as before (Sun Dial Manor, K’9s for Warriors and the Down Syndrome Program at Boston Children’s Hospital).
+I will be biking from Seattle to Key West in support of the same 3 charities as before (Sun Dial Manor, K’9s for Warriors and the Down Syndrome Program at Boston Children’s Hospital).
 You have the opportunity to support these great organizations along with me.
-For each mile I complete, you can donate a penny (or more!) to the charity of your choice.
 For more information on donating, check out the pledge page.

 K9s for Warriors is based in the community we currently reside, Ponte Vedra Beach, FL.
 The majority of their canines are rescued from shelters and trained at their facility to become certified service dogs for warriors suffering from post-traumatic stress disability as a result of military service post-9/11.
 Veterans and puppies….how can you resist!

 Your donations in 2017 were enough for us to sponsor a Warrior (Adam) and a K9 (Blaze).
 We were able to meet Blaze and Adam at their graduation ceremony.
 It was very emotional and you should know that your donations have helped Adam and his family more than I can tell you.

 We are currently still on a waiting list for our next dog, Cami, from the Camino hike.

 I’m really hoping to be able to do this again.

 This program is one of the oldest and largest of its kind, offering multidisciplinary health care for people with Down syndrome from birth until they reach age 22.
 It is more than a clinic, however, they provide resources, advocacy, and supports to all families.